Her Recipe for Joy

-There were three things this food editor swore she'd never do—get married, move back to Ohio and join a church.
+She thought she'd never marry, move back to Ohio or join a church.
 Guess what?

 Thanksgiving morning I chopped bacon and Brussels sprouts—ingredients for a surprise dish I was serving with my traditional turkey dinner—and tried to calm my nerves.
 Robin, you’re a good cook, a professional food editor.
 Don’t worry, you’ve got this.